Insurance – A life Savior

 - Confederation of Indian Industry (CII) predicts the growth rate for India’s insurance industry in FY 2013–14 to be around 5 percent.

-- It also forestalls 60 percent of non-life insurance companies to record an average growth of more than 10 percent.
+- It also forestalls 60 percent of non-life insurance companies to record average growth of more than 10 percent.

 Considering the various factors we can surely say that there is adequate potential for positive growth of the Indian insurance industry given the concentrated efforts of the regulator, government, and players in the framework of rising demand for insurance.